Panda88CO/udi-TeslaEV2/README.md

 Commands limits	50 API requests / car / day
 Wake limits	5 API requests / car / hour.

+ShortPoll
+    Polls data from car if it is awake - does nothing if car is asleep

+LongPoll
+    Polls data from car.
+If it is asleep it will wake the csara and retrieve data

 ## Notes
 If additional fields for control or display is desired contact author @ https://github.com/Panda88CO/udi-TeslaEV Tesla is changing the log in procedures at times so code may needs to be updated in case they change the login requirement